Supposeduck30/NeuralNetwork2.0/README.md

 3. Inside of the directory, open the file named "NeuralNetwork.py"

+4. Run it by inputting into the command prompt/terminal "python NeuralNetwork.py"

-4. ALTERNATIVE - You can paste the code into an online Python compiler
+5. ALTERNATIVE - You can paste the code into an online Python compiler

 ## How to tweak this project for your own use
 1. Fork the repository